 Standard: <= -100 dBV

-Dynamic Range: Dynamic Range is SNR referenced to the device’s maximum ouput level.
+Dynamic Range: Dynamic Range is SNR referenced to the device’s maximum output level.

 Standard: <= -110 dB